sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/11-basic-test-exercise.md

 ### Question 1

-Write a JavaScript function to capitalize the first character of the string.
+Write a javaScript function to capitalize the first character of the string.
+For example:

 ```
-for example:
 allenacademy

-output:
+//output:
 Allenacademy
 ```

 ### Question 2

-Write a JavaScript function to insert a string within a string at a particular position
+Write a javaScript function to insert a string within a string at a particular position.
+For example:

 ```
-for example:
 We are learning exercises.

-now insert the word JavaScript at 14 position so output will be :
+//now insert the word JavaScript at 14 position so output will be :

 We are learning JavaScript exercises.
 ```